TheresaLui/SelfHelpContent_v2/articles/problemscopingques.orcas.mysql/problemscopingques-mysql-connectivity-dropped-errors.md

             "order": 15,
             "visibility": "application == Yes",
             "controlType": "dropdown",
-            "displayLabel": "Does your application have retry mechanism?", "dropdownOptions": [
+            "displayLabel": "Does your application have a retry mechanism?", "dropdownOptions": [
                 {
                     "value": "Yes",